TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 y_coord (Point _ y) = y
 -- we use underscores to state that we don't care about the value
 ```
-Here we need to define our own functions to extract components as `Point` is differnet from `(Integer, Integer)`.
+Here we need to define our own functions to extract components as `Point` is different from `(Integer, Integer)`.

 The second important thing to highlight here is that constructors are functions!
-They are called so because they "construct" and element of the type associated with them, like `Coord` constructs elements of type `Point`, infact Haskell will even give us a type for it.
+They are called so because they "construct" an element of the type associated with them, like `Coord` constructs elements of type `Point`, infact Haskell will even give us a type for it.
 Constructors for finite types can be thought of as functions that take 0 arguments (so, they just behave as values).

 ```
 >>> :t Coord
 Coord :: Integer -> Integer -> Point
 ```

-Since defining a product type, and then defining functions to extract the components is a fairly common practice, haskell has another way to define product types.
+Since defining a product type, and then defining functions to extract the components is a fairly common practice, Haskell has another way to define product types.

 ```
 data Point = Coord {